Superconductivity of Carbon Compounds with Sodalite Structure

-Since the high temperature superconductivity(HTS) of metallic hydrogen was predicted at extremely high pressure,\cite{Ashcroft-1968,Ashcroft-2004,McMahon2012} much effort has been made to clarify its nature and/or to find new hydrogen compounds relevant to metallic hydrogen.\cite{Eremets-2008,Y-Wang2014} In particular, works of first-principles calculations\cite{Y-Li2014, Duan-2014} suggested that the transition temperature $T_{\rm c}$ of the superconductivity of SH$_3$ is up to 200 K at a pressure of about 200 GPa.
-Furthermore, hydrogen compounds with a sodalite structure such as YH$_6$ and lanthanum decahydride (LaH$_{10}$)\cite{Wang-2012,Feng-2015, Y-Li-2015, H-Liu-2017, Peng-2017, Heil-2019,Kruglov-2019-LaH10} are also predicted to have $T_{\rm c}$ over 250 K. From these results, experiments\cite{Drozdov-SH3,Drozdov-LaH10,Somayazulu-2019,Troyan-2019-YH6,Kong-2019-YH6} succeeded in finding these superconductors whose $T_{\rm c}$s were almost close to the result of first-principles calculations.
+Since the high-temperature superconductivity (HTS) of metallic hydrogen was predicted at an extremely high pressure,\cite{Ashcroft-1968} much effort has been made to clarify its superconductivity and/or to find new hydrogen compounds relevant to metallic hydrogen.\cite{McMahon2012,Y-Li2014,Drozdov-LaH10} In particular, hydrogen compounds with a sodalite structure, such as YH$_6$ are predicted to have a transition temperature $T_{\rm c}$ of over 250 K\cite{Wang-2012, Y-Li-2015, Heil-2019}.
+On the basis of these predictions, experiments\cite{Troyan-2019-YH6,Kong-2019-YH6} were conducted.
+It was verified that the $T_{\rm c}$s of these superconductors are close to those obtained by first-principles calculations.

-This HTS is generated by phonon-mediated attraction, and the mechanism underlying this superconductivity is considered to be conventional.
-In this case, the McMillan formulation\cite{McMillan} can be applied to these systems, and $T_{\rm c}$ is described as